Finding Corresponding Angles: Triangle ABC vs Triangle DEF Comparison

 Watch the teacher solve the problem with clear explanations

-00:17 Therefore, we subtract the known angles from 180 to get angle A
+00:27 So we subtract the known angles from one hundred eighty to find angle A.

 Step-by-step written solution